MatMasIt/notesArchive/latest/Inglese/2022/aprile/martedì_5/10_08_00/appunti.md

 Fear of aging

-stem = beauty, time is jealo
+stem = beauty, time is jealous of beauty and an enemy

+You will become sallow (yellow skin), hollow cheecked (guance avvizite) and dull eyes(eyes that do not shine anymore)

+Aging is like a panful disease, sickness
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU4NzkxMzg4XX0=
+eyJoaXN0b3J5IjpbMzkyMjk0NDgzXX0=
 -->